A Journal of Disability Poetry and Literature

 Writers interested in following in the progress of the Dis Lit Consortium at the 2016 AWP conference or keeping current on other aspects of disability literature can join us on Facebook and on Twitter at @wordgathering.com.
 Writers interested in participating in the DisLit Consortium and having their books represented at the 2016 AWP conference can also follow the consortiums clicking blog or contacting them at email@example.com.

-Wordgathering readers can follow us on Twitter at @wordgathering.com, where they will also be able to see the tweets of some of the other writers who appear in this journal.
-We also maintain a presence on Facebook.
 Wordgathering continues to seek work that develops the field of disability literature.
-We invite the submission of poetry, short fiction, and essays that discuss poetry from a disability perspective or that contribute to the theoretical development of the field of disability literature.
+We invite the submission of poetry, short fiction, drama, art and essays that discuss poetry from a disability perspective or that contribute to the theoretical development of the field of disability literature.
 The journal appreciates hearing from authors whose books are consistant with the mission of Wordgathering and would like them reviewed.
 Our guidelines provide further information about the kind of work we seek.
-We value our readers' opinions and hope you will send your comments, concerns or ideas to us at firstname.lastname@example.org.
+We value our readers' opinions and hope you will send your comments, concerns or ideas to Us at email@example.com.